How to grow… Sprouts

 • Mixed salad – Adzuki beans, mung beans, lentils and fenugreek make up this blend of delicious flavours and textures, also rich in protein.

-• Mustard – This sprouting variety is quick and easy to grow, making a delicious spicy garnish for everything from scrambled eggs to salad.
+• Mustard – This sprouting variety is quick to grow, resulting in a delicious spicy garnish for everything from scrambled eggs to salad.
 Easy to grow, this sprout’s tiny leaves pack a real punch.

 • Sandwich mix – Find alfalfa, radish and broccoli in this sprouting mix designed to add crunch and a nutty, tangy flavour to sandwiches.